renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/intro.md

 1. **Post-trade privacy**.
 After an order is filled, only the counterparty learns what assets were swapped.
 This prevents third-parties from tracking and copying your trading strategies.
-1. **Minimal MEV**.
+1. **Zero MEV**.
 Since validators only ever see zero-knowledge proofs of valid trades, there is no ability for block producers to front-run, back-run, or sandwich your trades.

-By default, trades on Renegade are **anonymous crosses** that trade at the theoretically-optimal midpoint price, with no market makers taking a spread.
+1. **Midpoint execution**.
+All trades clear directly at the real-time aggregate CEX midpoint price.
+Trades do not need to cross a spread, and there is never any slippage.

+By default, trades on Renegade are **anonymous crosses** that trade at the theoretically-optimal midpoint price.
 However, Renegade optionally implements [Indications of Interest](/advanced-concepts/ioi) to allow for full price discovery and better liquidity provision.

 ## Who uses Renegade?